prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 .footnote[<sup>\*</sup>All operations inherit this latency, but only sync operations wait for completion] ???

-# Why does the ZIL exist?

- - Writes in ZFS are "write-back"
+- _Writes in ZFS are "write-back"_

    - Data is first written and stored in-memory, in DMU layer...

    - At some later point, data for whole pool written to disk via `spa_sync()`.

- - Without ZIL, all sync operations inherit latency of `spa_sync()`
+- _Without ZIL, all sync operations inherit latency of `spa_sync()`_

-    - `spa_sync()` can take tens of seconds (or more) to complete

    - We don't want each sync operation to take this log

- - Further, with the ZIL, write amplification can be mitigated
+- _Further, with the ZIL, write amplification can be mitigated_

    - A single ZPL operation, can cause many writes to occur

      - e.g. 1 block write to a file causes additional writes to update indirect blocks

    - ZIL allows operation to "complete" with minimal data written

- - ZIL is essentially a performance optimization
+- _ZIL is essentially a performance optimization_

   - Strictly speaking, correctness could be achieved without it...

        - e.g. all sync ops could just wait for `spa_sync()` to complete

     - But practically speaking, it's necessary...

-       - Performance would be unreasonably bad without it...
+       - Performance would be unreasonably bad without it

-       - due to reasons just described

 ---